magicknight/quasar-docker/container-dev/README.md

 `./do.sh build <user> <password>`

-Please make sure of the following!
+The script will make sure of the following, before it will start.

 1. There are no prebuilt quasarframework/client-dev images available.
+If there are, you'll have to delete them.
-2. Make sure no containers are already running and using port 8080.
+2. There are no processes (containers) are already running and using any of the ports needed to run the container.
+If a port is taken, you'll have to stop the process.

-Running the script will allow the client-dev container to be rebuilt with the newest package.json and other initial files so that the docker container and image is up-to-date with the newest dev branch of Quasar CLI and its needed dependencies.
+Running this script will allow the client-dev container to be rebuilt with the newest package.json and other initial files so that the docker container and image is up-to-date with the newest dev branch of Quasar CLI and its needed dependencies.

-IMPORTANT!!!
-<user> and <password> are the credentials for Docker Hub.
+**IMPORTANT!!!** - The additional inputs `<user>` and `<password>` are the credentials for Docker Hub.

 You'll need to keep this file handy on your local computer and run it, when an update is necessary.